 Center for Holocaust, Genocide, & Human Rights Studies mission statement

-The Center for HGHR Studies is dedicated to research, education, and action.
+The Center for HGHR Studies is dedicated to research, education, and outreach.

 - Our faculty are engaged in cutting-edge research.

 - In April 2019, we will host our first annual international conference: “Denial: The Final Stage of Genocide.”

 - The Center organizes research projects and symposia with graduate and undergraduate students.

 - We bring leading scholars, artists, and activists to the campus and community.